-Benzodiazepines (benzos) are prescription drugs that dull the central nervous system .
+Benzodiazepines or benzos are prescription drugs that dull the central nervous system.
 Doctors prescribe them often because they can manage various conditions.
-Because of how they work, however, benzos have the potential to cause addiction.
+However, benzos have the potential to cause addiction.
 Those who want to overcome it must start at a benzodiazepine detox center in TX.

 Many people don’t recognize what benzos are.
 Instead, they know these drugs better by their brand names.
 Some examples include Valium, Xanax, Ativan, and Klonopin.
 Each of these uses a different benzodiazepine as its active ingredient.